The quality of water you use in your Keurig can significantly impact the quality of your coffee drink.

 Water filters for Keurig

-If you are using tap water it is recommended to change the cartridge water filters present inside the Keurig water reservoir.
+If you are using tap water it is recommended to add the cartridge water filters inside the water reservoir of your Keurig.

-These filters remove chlorine, calcium, and other impurities in the water to improve the taste of your coffee and better functioning of the machine.
+These filters remove chlorine, calcium, and other impurities from the water, resulting in better-tasting coffee and a better-functioning machine.

 Also Read: Do all Keurig have Water filters